ruwayd99/HackaTeam/README.md

 -   All information are stored in the database

 -   Afterwards, user gets to the mainpage where they can see the top 3 hackers that best matches with their personal profile

+## 💻Running the code
+How to start the server in localhost (port 3000)

+- Git clone the repo

+- Make sure node.js is installed in the device

+-   We deployed the server using supervisor

+-   Run the app.js file

+Functionalities:

+## 🏗️ Things for improvement

  Things to consider (for future- we couldn't do a lot of the things due to time crunch sob):